JoshC1998/Galactic_Seige/README.md

 Description :

 "Galactic Seige" is a game developed using the Python programming language and the Pygame library.
-In this game, players take on the role of a tank, to shoot lasers at the alien ships
+In this game, players take on the role of a tank, to shoot lasers at the alien ships.

 Technical Requirements :

-To run the game locally, you need the following: Python 3.7 or later
+To run the game locally, you need the following: Python 3.7 or later.

 Gameplay Features: